jameeronline/astro-mealsdb/src/content/recipes/asado.md

 6. Typically, ribs may take up to 2 hours; thinner cuts will cook faster.
 7. Rest and Serve: Let the meat rest for about 10 minutes before slicing.
 8. Serve with chimichurri sauce and grilled vegetables.
-9. Pro Tips:.
+9. Pro Tips:
-10. Use a mix of wood and charcoal for a consistent heat source.
+Use a mix of wood and charcoal for a consistent heat source.
-11. Wood adds flavor, while charcoal maintains temperature.
+10. Wood adds flavor, while charcoal maintains temperature.
-12. Season the meat just before grilling to ensure it retains its moisture and flavor.
+11. Season the meat just before grilling to ensure it retains its moisture and flavor.
-13. Serving Suggestions:.
+12. Serving Suggestions:
-14. Serve with a side of chimichurri sauce, a fresh tomato salad, and crusty bread.
+Serve with a side of chimichurri sauce, a fresh tomato salad, and crusty bread.
-15. Pair with a robust Malbec wine to complement the rich flavors of the meat.
+13. Pair with a robust Malbec wine to complement the rich flavors of the meat.